-GIACC’s University Anti-Corruption Course, “Preventing Corruption on Infrastructure Projects” provides prospective professionals who are studying subjects relevant to the infrastructure sector with the knowledge and understanding to help them avoid, prevent and deal effectively with any corruption which they may encounter in their professional lives.
+GIACC’s University Course, “Preventing Corruption on Infrastructure Projects” provides persons who are studying subjects relevant to the infrastructure sector with the knowledge and understanding to help them avoid, prevent and deal effectively with any corruption which they may encounter in their working lives.

-The course materials are available free of charge to Universities.
+The course materials are available free of charge to universities and colleges.

 The course may also be of interest and use to students in other business sectors and in professional fields such as law, accounting, and business management.
 The analysis and examples given in this course focus on the infrastructure sector but are also applicable to, and can be adapted for, other sectors.